The Real Deal on Common Misconceptions About Weight Loss SurgeryAugust 8, 2018

 Weight Loss Surgery could be more accurately called "Metabolic Surgery" due to its mechanism of action.
 The most powerful effects of weight loss surgery are by changing and re-formatting the manner in which the body uses energy and utilizes food.
 (I discuss this in detail in one of my articles that is about Metabolism.)

 Common Misconceptions About Weight Loss Surgery

 There are scientific methods we use to look at the effectiveness of a treatment option.
-When we provide a new drug/surgery or treatment option, we want to know what are the short, intermediate and long-term effect of such an intervention.
+When we provide a new drug/surgery or treatment option, we want to know what are the short, intermediate, and long-term effects of such an intervention.

 We know that people react and respond differently to a complex disease like obesity, where many factors play an interactive role.
 Therefore, we look at a large number of patients and try to determine the average and most common effects of the treatment option.